 Add all ingredients to a food processor or blender, and process/blend until combined.

-In my opinion, Bodacious Broccoli Salad is best eaten the day of, but it's also fantastic the next day.
+In my opinion, this Broccoli Crunch Salad is best eaten the day of, but it's also fantastic the next day.

-And with those few additions/modifications, I present to you this Bodacious Broccoli Salad.
+And with those few additions/modifications, I present to you this bodacious Broccoli Salad with bacon.
 Slightly more effort than my grandma’s recipe, but worth it for the bold chipotle flavor twist.

-- You can easily make this Bodacious Broccoli Salad vegetarian-friendly by leaving the bacon out.
+- You can easily make this Broccoli Salad vegetarian-friendly by leaving the bacon out.

 - If you don't like the idea of using a mayo-based dressing, I feel you.
 This Jalapeno Lime Vinaigrette would be PERFECT on this salad.